The only Bible app with synonym-mapped highlighting

 Can I read it offline?

 Yes.
-Everything ships inside the app — Hebrew, Greek, Strong's, BDB, all nine translations, 344,799 cross-references.
+Everything ships inside the app — Hebrew, Greek, Strong's, BDB, Abbott-Smith, Thayer's, all nine translations, 344,799 cross-references.
 Once installed, it works fully offline.

 Is this affiliated with any denomination or theological tradition?